Employee Wellness Programs

 A RAND report found that about half of employers in the United States with at least 50 employees offer an employee wellness program.
 More than 9 out of 10 large companies with at least 50,000 employees offer one.

 Still, not all companies offer employee wellness programs, and among those who do, many do not offer comprehensive ones.
 They may find it too expensive, too complicated, or too burdensome to set up or expand employee wellness programs, but this need not be the case.
-A well-chosen smartphone app, such as Lark Health Coach, can promote employee wellness in many ways, and be simple to implement.
+A well-chosen program, such as Lark Wellness, can promote employee wellness in many ways, and be simple to implement.

 What Are Employee Wellness Programs?